 Coverage: 49 banks.
-Coverage: 48 banks.
+Source: ESRB survey on asset encumbrance and innovative funding.

-The case of covered bonds requires further clarification.
-The level of over-collateralisation of covered bonds depends, broadly, on three factors: (1) regulatory requirements; (2) rating agencies' requirements; and (3) institutions' strategic choices regarding the over-collateralisation buffer that they wish to hold.
-Some national regulations require covered bonds to maintain significant minimum over-collateralisation levels (e.g. Spain), some have over-collateralisation requirements which are fairly low and another group requires the whole portfolio of eligible assets to be set apart for collateralising covered bonds (e.g. Slovakia), while others have no such requirements.
+Chart 21 Distribution of the over-collateralisation ratio by collateral type, end-2011 covered bonds to maintain significant minimum over-collateralisation levels (e.g. Spain (1)), some have over-collateralisation requirements which are fairly low (2) and another group requires the whole portfolio of eligible assets to be set apart for collateralising covered bonds (e.g. Slovakia), while others have no such requirements.
 This different treatment has non-negligible consequences in terms of over-collateralisation and therefore on levels of asset encumbrance.
 Whereas over-collateralisation can be partially justified by the regulatory regime, it also depends on the rating that institutions desire to achieve for their secured debt instruments, as higher over-collateralisation offers extra security for investors and thus permits higher ratings.
 Moreover, institutions decide on the buffer that they wish to hold on top of regulatory and rating agencies' requirements.
 This is a strategic decision and practices differ among banks and across Member States as to whether this buffer is held inside or outside the cover pool.